Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 Note that this value is VAT-inclusive, as indeed are any values now discussed in terms of the Act.
 For any such contract, there will also be a requirement to publish at least annually, compliance with a minimum of three KPIs that will be obliged to be set and reported on (see Contract Management, below).

 Finally, another change comes in the form of publishing a Termination Notice each time one of your contracts comes to an end, even those that end through expiry of time, and which are simply replaced.
-It is worth noting that the current 2015 Regulations require you as a minimum to publish a contract award notice for any contract with a value exceeding £30,000; each of these contracts will need a subsequent termination notice when they come to a natural end.

 Contract Management

 The second biggest change that the Act heralds, is the requirement to demonstrate a more active contract management regime.
-This included mandatory disclosure of all contracts with a value exceeding £5million and a requirement to set a minimum three KPIs for such contracts and then actively report on the management and achievement of those KPIs by your suppliers/contractors.
+This includes mandatory disclosure of all contracts with a value exceeding £5million and a requirement to set a minimum of three KPIs for such contracts and then actively report on the management and achievement of those KPIs by your suppliers/contractors.

 This links to achieving Value for Money.
 It is recognised that active contract management can contribute c.10% in savings either in-life or in feeding into the next iteration of your contract requirements, so investing in contract management can pay dividends.